webmakaka/MERN-Stack-Front-To-Back-v2.0/Readme.md

 ```
 $ docker-compose up --build
 ```
 localhost:3000

 <br/>

-## How to run the final app with minikube
+## How to run the final app with minikube (Possible not works after latest updates, but who care?)

 Minikube, Kubectl, Docker, Skaffold should be installed.